 What's new again: an old way to link to us becomes a new way to link to us!
 Preview here!

-Visit the all-new, even cooler www.wscc.dk for the complete schedule of events for the Congress' most exciting party in memory, Monday, Tuesday, Wednesday and Thursday, July 24th, 25th, 26th and 27th, 2017!
-And click here for photos from the 2010, 2011, 2012, 2013, 2014, 2015 and 2016 World Santa Claus Congresses at Bakken, the world's oldest continuously operational amusement park, near Copenhagen, Denmark!
-And for the latest photos from Per Krogh Petersen, click here!
+Visit www.wscc.dk for the complete schedule of events for next Monday, Tuesday, Wednesday, July 25th, 26th and 27th, 2018!
+And click here for photos from the 2010, 2011, 2012, 2013, 2014, 2015, 2016 and 2017 World Santa Claus Congresses at Bakken, the world's oldest continuously operational amusement park, near Copenhagen, Denmark!
+And for the latest photos from Per Krogh Petersen, click here (for now)!
 You can also explore the Danish Santa Claus Guild by clicking here, and then click here for our look at the proceedings, "King of the Kiddies, Revisited!"

 Click here for an expanded, three-part interview with Ilya; and get more of the real stories straight from Ilya Salkind and Pierre Spengler by visiting their separate pages on Facebook, with photos, updates, anecdotes and more!
 You can also click here for even more stuff from our hero, and visit the Hungersite, Ilya Salkind's official charity, where visitors learn about how to support organizations that are committed to feeding the children of the world.